In Virginia, is it possible to recover money from a drunk driver above the amount ordinarily allowed in a personal injury case?

 (3) that the drunk driver’s intoxication was a proximate cause of the plaintiff’s injuries.

 Whether an accident caused by a drunk driver will merit a punitive damages claim is specific to the facts of the individual case.
-An experienced personal injury lawyer should be consulted regarding the handling of a personal injury claim by a person injured in an automobile accident caused by a drunk driver.
+An experienced car accident DUI attorney in Virginia Beach should be consulted regarding the handling of a personal injury claim by a person injured in an automobile accident caused by a drunk driver.

 If I am involved in a car accident and everyone agrees on how the accident occurred, do I need to call the police?

-In Virginia, if I am injured due to the negligence of another driver, what can I seek compensation for?
+In Virginia, if I am injured due to another driver’s negligence, what can I seek compensation for?

-Also, see What does the term negligence mean in the personal injury context?
+What does the term negligence mean in the context of personal injury?

 In Virginia, if a pedestrian is crossing an intersection in a crosswalk with a “walk” signal, does the pedestrian have a duty to allow an approaching vehicle to pass?